CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Potions/IPotion.md

 An IPotion object refers a potion in the game.

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.api.IPotion;`

 ## Getting an IPotion object
 You can get such an object through the use of the [Potion Bracket handler](/Vanilla/Brackets/Bracket_Potion)